akpandey-dev/voidcode/README.md

 - more...
 ---

-## Project Structure
+### Repository Structure

-VoidCode/
-├─ README.md
-├─ .gitignore
-└─ Versions/

-All released and experimental versions are organized inside the `Versions` directory to keep the repository clean and versioned.
+All project versions are organized under the `Versions/` directory.
+Each version folder contains its own documentation explaining available formats, features, and usage instructions.

 ---